moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 |**Senders/Receivers**|  One to Many
 |**Bi-directional**| No

+Where media is received from a live broadcast or stream either as a broadcast with fixed duration or as ongoing 24/7 output.
+The number of receivers may vary depending on the type of content; breaking news events may see sharp, sudden spikes, whereas sporting and entertainment events may see a more gradual ramp up with a higher sustained peak with some changes based on match breaks or interludes.

-Where media is received from a live broadcast or stream.
-This may comprise of multiple audio or video outputs with different codecs or bitrates.
-This may also include other types of media essence such as subtitles or timing signalling information (e.g. markers to indicate change of behaviour in client such as advertisement breaks).
+These broadcasts may comprise of multiple audio or video outputs with different codecs or bitrates, and may also include other types of media essence such as subtitles or timing signalling information (e.g.  markers to indicate change of behaviour in client such as advertisement breaks).
 The use of "live rewind" where a window of media behind the live edge can be made available for clients to playback, either because the local player falls behind edge or because the viewer wishes to play back from a point in the past.

 # Requirements for Protocol Work {#req-sec}